 ——————————

-Goal: Explore how familiar, physical context supports vocabulary development, language structures, and confidence.
+Goal of this discussion: Explore how miming familiar, physical context supports vocabulary development, language structures, and confidence.

 UDL Alignment: